-- Declarations of variables with the appropriate basic types, prefixes and attributes, such as parameter Real v=5. - Equations from equation sections. - Function invocations where an invocation is treated as a set of equations which involves all input and all result variables (number of equations = number of basic result variables). - Algorithm sections where every section is treated as a set of equations which involves the variables occurring in the algorithm section (number of equations = number of different assigned variables). - When-clauses where every when-clause is treated as a set of conditionally evaluated equations, also called instantaneous equations, which are functions of the variables occurring in the clause (number of equations = number of different assigned variables).
+- Declarations of variables with the appropriate basic types, prefixes and attributes, such as parameter Real v=5. - Equations from equation sections. - Function invocations where an invocation is treated as a set of equations which involves all input and all result variables (number of equations = number of basic result variables). - Algorithm sections where every section is treated as a set of equations which involves the variables occurring in the algorithm section (number of equations = number of different assigned variables). - When-clauses where every when-clause is treated as a set of conditionally evaluated equations, which are functions of the variables occurring in the clause (number of equations = number of different assigned variables).

-Therefore, a flat hybrid DAE is seen as a set of equations where some of the equations are only conditionally evaluated (e.g. instantaneous equations are only evaluated when the corresponding when-condition becomes true).
-Initial setup of the model is specified using start-values and instantaneous equations that hold at the initial time only.
+Therefore, a flat hybrid DAE is seen as a set of equations where some of the equations are only conditionally evaluated.
+Initial setup of the model is specified using start-values and equations that hold only during initialization.